iafrohack/vagrant-django-setup/README.md

 1. cd ~/work
 2. django-admin startproject my_django_play_project

-Since django rest framwork is already installed too, you can use it any time.
+Since django rest framework is already installed, you can use it any time.

 https://docs.djangoproject.com/en/2.0/intro/tutorial01/#creating-a-project